Daniil Kharms: Career

 In the late 1920s, despite rising criticism of the Oberiu performances and diatribes against the avant-garde in the press, Kharms sought to unite progressive artists and writers of the time (Malevich, Filonov, Terentiev, Vladimir Mayakovsky, Kaverin, Zamyatin) with leading Russian formalist critics (Viktor Shklovsky, Yuri Tynianov, Boris Eichenbaum, Lev S. Ginzburg, etc.) and a younger generation of writers (all from the OBERIU crowd: Alexander Vvedensky, Konstantin Vaginov, Nikolai Zabolotsky, Igor Bakhterev), to form a cohesive cultural movement of Left Art.

 Kharms was arrested in 1931 and exiled to Kursk for most of a year.
 He was arrested as a member of "a group of anti-Soviet children's writers", and some of his works were used as evidence in the case.
 Soviet authorities, having become increasingly hostile toward the avant-garde in general, deemed Kharms' writing for children anti-Soviet because of its refusal to instil materialist and social Soviet values.
 Kharms continued to write for children's magazines when he returned from exile, though his name would appear in the credits less often.
 His plans for more performances and plays were curtailed, the OBERIU disbanded, and Kharms receded into a mostly private writing life.

 In the 1930s, as mainstream Soviet literature was becoming more and more conservative under the guidelines of Socialist Realism, Kharms found refuge in children's literature.
-(He had worked under Samuil Marshak at Detgiz, the state-owned children's publishing house since the mid-1920s, writing new material and translating children's literature from the west, including Wilhelm Busch's Max and Moritz).
+(He had worked under Samuil Marshak at Detgiz, the state-owned children's publishing house, since the mid-1920s, writing new material and translating children's literature from the west, including Wilhelm Busch's Max and Moritz.)
 Many of his poems and short stories for children were published in the Chizh (Чиж), Yozh (Ëж), Sverchok (Сверчок) and Oktyabryata (Октябрята) magazines.

-In 1937 Marshak's publishing house in Leningrad was shut down, some of employees were arrested: Alexandr Vvedensky, Nikolai Oleinikov, Nikolai Zabolotsky, Tamara Gabbe, and later – Kharms; the majority was fired.
+In 1937 Marshak's publishing house in Leningrad was shut down and some of its employees were arrested: Alexandr Vvedensky, Nikolai Oleinikov, Nikolai Zabolotsky, Tamara Gabbe, and, later, Kharms; the majority were fired.

+Death

+On 23 August 1941, Kharms was arrested for spreading "libellous and defeatist mood", basing on a report of an anonymous informant.
+To avoid execution, Kharms simulated insanity; the military tribunal ordered him to be kept in the psychiatric ward of Kresty Prison due to the severity of the crime.
+Daniil Kharms died of starvation on 2 February 1942 during the siege of Leningrad.
+His wife was informed that he had been deported to Novosibirsk.
+Only on 25 July 1960, at the request of Kharms' sister, E.I.
+Gritsina, did the Prosecutor General's Office find him not guilty, and he was exonerated.